 The B2601’s ground clearance is 12.8 inches.
 The BX2680 is 8.4 inches.
 Once again, the B series is better for rugged terrain and wooded areas.
 It’s ideal for hauling and pulling.
 The BX will suit you on a few acres of lawn and garden.
 They’re both outstanding in performance.
 It simply comes down to where you’re working, the lay of your land, and the specific tasks ahead of you.

 There are so many numbers to explore on the spec sheet.
 Remember that both tractors can accomplish the same work.
 The real question centers on efficiency.
 The B Series will have more capable implements and work more quickly.
 But many of our customers are extremely comfortable operating the BX.

-Visit Bobby Ford Tractor and Equipment, a leading Kubota Dealer in Houston.
+Visit Bobby Ford Tractor and Equipment, a leading Kubota Dealer in the Greater Houston Area.
 We’re positive we can help you discover the perfect tractor for you!